 Army Life of an Illinois Soldier, Charles Wright Wills, (8th Illinois Infantry)

-“Our regiment had the first skirmish with the Rebels after they left Corinth.”–Army Life of an Illinois Soldier, Charles Wright Wills.
+“Our skirmish line is within one mile of the town.”–Army Life of an Illinois Soldier, Charles Wright Wills.

 0 comments